LincaMarius/ISAP-1_Block_Diagram/README.md

 ![ Figure 2 ](/Pictures/Figure2.png)

+The HLT control signal was omitted in the original Block Diagram.

 The programming mode of the SAP-1 Computer described by the authors is as follows: \
 a.
 Move selector S2 to the PROG position to enter Programming Mode, \
 b.
 Select with the S1 switches the memory address whose content you want to modify, \